Everything to Know About Wedding Veil Lengths, Fabrics and Styles

 Don't Forget About Your Hair

 Before you decide on a veil, it's smart to have some idea how you'll wear your hair on your wedding day—the style you choose may affect your final veil decision.
-For example, halo veils, bridal caps and mantilla veils work best when hair is worn down or in low updos, while blushers and birdcages are much more versatile and can be worn with most hairstyles.
+For example, halo veils, bridal caps, mantilla veils and cathedral veils work best when hair is worn down or in low updos, while blushers and birdcages are much more versatile and can be worn with most hairstyles.
 Your hairstyle might also affect where you place the veil and how you secure it.
 If you're wearing your hair up, you can wear the veil above or below a bun or chignon.
 Pinning it above gives it more volume and achieves a more classic look, while placing it below feels more modern and keeps the focus on your stylish updo.
 Once you've purchased your veil, don't forget to take it (along with any other hair accessories you plan to wear) to your hair trial appointments, so you and your stylist can find the perfect 'do (and there won't be any last-minute surprises).

 Highlight the Back of Your Dress

 Does the back of your wedding gown have a daring open-back, lace panel, intricate cutout or other dramatic detail?
 Don't hide it under too many layers of tulle or a wall of heavy satin fabric.
 Opt for a super-sheer veil with just one or two layers to let those gorgeous details shine through.

 Make Removal Easy on Yourself (and Your Wedding Party)